Thursday, October 6, 2011

 Sanibel's Path system improvement projects nearing completion

 Kudos to City of Sanibel for the path system improvement projects nearing completion.
 Since I left in June, four major path extensions or improvements have been completed (or almost completed).
 What a delightful welcome back!
-Thanks to the City Council, the City Manager & staff, the Sanibel Bicycle Club, and the community at large that supported these investments.
+Thanks to the City Council, the City Manager and staff, the Sanibel Bicycle Club, and the community at large that supported these investments.
 Darla

 Shared use pathway project nearly complete, receives praise